corex-ui/corex-ui/doc/src/markdown/content/components/editable.md

 ## Modifiers

-Accordions support modifier classes that control their appearance.
+editables support modifier classes that control their appearance.
 You can combine multiple modifiers on the same editable.

 The default modifier is applied automatically, so you don’t need to include it explicitly.